2022–23 Bradford City A.F.C. season

-The 2022–23 season is the 120th season in the existence of Bradford City Association Football Club and the club's fourth consecutive season in League Two.
-In addition to the league, they will also compete in the 2022–23 FA Cup, the 2022–23 EFL Cup and the 2022–23 EFL Trophy.
+The 2022–23 season was the 120th season in the existence of Bradford City Association Football Club and the club's fourth consecutive season in League Two.
+In addition to the league, they also competed in the FA Cup, the EFL Cup and the EFL Trophy.

-Pre-season and friendlies
+Pre-season

 On June 8, Bradford City announced their pre-season schedule, which included a six-day training camp in Murcia.
 A sixth addition to the calendar was later confirmed, against Derby County.